kaspermunch/PopulationGenomicsCourse/README.md

 You will each do two student presentations together with a fellow student.
 If possible, you should sign up for one presentation in the first half of the course and one in the last half.
 In this [Google Sheet](https://docs.google.com/spreadsheets/d/1XuTLhy8Kx14y9XGm_fK9hz6CqvQy79-Mh8IONdPs_PE/edit?usp=sharing), you can see the available dates and the topics to choose from on each date.
 Fill in your name as "student one" or "student two" for two dates.

 ## Lectures
-Lectures/discussions are on Thursdays: 12-14.
+Lectures/discussions are on Tuesdays: 12-14.
 You can see the curriculum for each lecture in the weekly plan below.
 Each lecture session will be structured roughly as follows:

 - 15 min student presentation on a topic related to the past week's week's curriculum.
 - 30 min lecture based on the current week's curriculum.